rajgoel/course-scientific-programming/01-lecture/slides.md

 [High-level programming languages](https://en.wikipedia.org/wiki/High-level_programming_language) have a strong abstraction from the details of the computer, focusing on being human-readable and -writable.

 > [!IMPORTANT]
-> In order to be executed by a computer, the code must to be translated into machine code.
+> In order to be executed by a computer, the code must be translated into machine code.
 A simple instruction written in a high-level programming language, may result in a large number of machine code instructions.

 ---